XenitAB/xenitab.github.io/docs/xks/operator-guide/operator-guide.md

 You need to create the repository in Azure Devops that you link to before applying this terraform.
 The repository can be empty.

-You will also need to create a separate repository for fleet-infra, this repo is used to store flux config.
+You will also need to create a separate repository for `fleet-infra`, this repo is used to store flux config.
-This repo cannot be empty and needs a README file or something similar to work as intended before you run terraform.
+> This repo cannot be empty and needs a README file or something similar to work as intended before you run terraform.

 ```common.tfvars
 namespaces = [